ericoporto/fgmk/docs/Markdown/Editor/Editor.md

 you make your own palettes.

 ## Item Editor
-Itens are an important part of how the player interacts with the map.
+Items are an important part of how the player interacts with the map.
 This is where you make them.

 ## Charaset Editor